-A masonic Lodge in the Province of Hertfordshire, Tudor Lodge is number 7280 on the Register of the United Grand Lodge of England and was consecrated on 9th July 1953.
-The Lodge holds formal meetings four times per year on the second Wednesday in January (Installation), the third Wednesday in February, the first Wednesday in May and the second Wednesday in October, at Halsey Masonic Hall, Watford.
-If you would like further information on joining Freemasonry or are considering joining Tudor Lodge, please read this page on Joining Freemasonry.
+Tudor Lodge is No. 7280 on the register of the United Grand Lodge of England and was consecrated on 9th July 1953.
+The Lodge meets at Halsey Masonic Hall, Watford, in the Province of Hertfordshire and holds formal meetings four times a year on the second Wednesday in January (Installation), the third Wednesday in February, the first Wednesday in May and the second Wednesday in October.